icemtel/carpet/README.md

+Anton Solovev 2020

+Package to solve ODEs for cilia carpets - hence the name `carpet`.
+Can be applied to lattices and networks of phase oscillators.

 ## Installation
-- Run in terminal `python setup.py develop`.
+Run in terminal `python setup.py develop`.
-- After that one can use the package everywhere.
+- After that package is ready to be imported.
-- Any code changes to the code will be immediately active.
+- Any changes to the code will be applied immediately.

 ## Structure
-Importing **`carpet`** will give direct access to functions inside several modules
+- **`carpet`** - importing it immediately gives access to several modules, e.g.
-- `visualize` (name speaks for itself)
     - `dynamics`
       - Contains functions to solve ODE
       - Define global phase
     - `various`:
       - a function to setup logging
       - root mean square

 **Other modules** must be imported separately when needed.
-This is done as following
+This is done as following `import carpet.visualize as vis`.

-`import carpet.lattice_triangular as lattice`
+- `visualize` - functions for visualization

-- Geometry-specific files, e.g. `lattice_triangular.py`, `lattice_1D_chain.py`
+- Geometry-specific files, are contained in packages inside `lattice`.
+  Recommended use `import carpet.lattice.triangular as lattice`
   - Each contains functions to build a list of cilia positions and neighbours
-  - m-twists
+  - m-twists - metachronal waves
-  - Functions to load friction matrix, and compile the right side of ODE.
+- Physics/coupling specific files: in `physics` folder.
+  - Recommended use `import carpet.physics.kuramoto as physics`

-- `parallel_with_threads.py`  - contains code to compute a function for a list of inputs in parallel manner.
+- `parallel_with_threads.py`  - code to run a function in parallel on a list of inputs.

-- `classes.py` - implementation of cilia classes
+- `classes.py` - implementation of cilia classes; assume symmetry classes and reduce ODE system.

+- Many reusable functions reside outside the main package - they are located in `scripts`

 TODO: update requirements to python 3.7, etc

+## How to use

+- See examples
+- General idea: import lattice type as `import carpet.lattice.SOME_TYPE as lattice`, import physics/coupling as `import carpet.coupling.SOME_TYPE as coupling` => define geometry and physics, define right_side_of_ODE Then use `define_solve_cycle` and dynamics can be integrated.